Academic Labs Breaks New Ground With $AAX Token Reveal

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Dec.
-19, 2023 (GLOBE NEWSWIRE) -- In a pivotal development poised to disrupt the Web3 educational sphere, Academic Labs has announced the introduction of its native token, $AAX, marking a significant rebrand from its original $ACAD token, as documented in its early whitepaper iterations.
+Singapore - In a pivotal development poised to disrupt the Web3 educational sphere, Academic Labs has announced the introduction of its native token, $AAX, marking a significant rebrand from its original $ACAD token, as documented in its early whitepaper iterations.
 This change manifests at a crucial junction before the project's Token Generation Event (TGE), set for the first quarter 2024.

 Terry Tan, CEO of Academic Labs, elaborated on the decision, indicating that the renaming reflects a strategic alignment with the platform's technological bedrock and long-term vision.
 The $AAX token symbolizes the integration of "AI And Web3(X)"-the core technologies that form the backbone of the Academic Labs initiative.
 The pronunciation of $AAX is X, symbolizing the unlimited future of the Crypto World.